Safer Cities: Her Way

 What are the phases for the Gosford Her Way project?

-The initial phase will focus on consulting and co-designing with the community and key stakeholders to better understand the right problems to solve.
+The initial phase focuses on consulting and co-designing with the community and key stakeholders to better understand the right problems to solve.

 We are currently asking women, girls and gender diverse people to get involved in the following ways: